jasmine-contrib/grunt-jasmine-node/README.md

 # grunt-jasmine-node

-A grunt.js task to run your jasmine feature suite using jasmine-node.
+A fork of the grunt.js task to run your jasmine feature suite using jasmine-node.

 ## Getting Started
 Install this grunt plugin next to your project's grunt.js gruntfile with: `npm install grunt-jasmine-node`